codeconsortium/CCDNUserUserBundle/README.md

 ## Description:

-This is a child bundle of [FOSUserBundle](http://github.com/FriendsOfSymfony/FOSUserBundle) for Symfony (2.1.x).
+This is a child bundle of [FOSUserBundle](http://github.com/FriendsOfSymfony/FOSUserBundle) for Symfony.

 ## Features.